jornveltrop/ilojo-bar/README.md

 Legacy want all the stories brought together and have a visual representation of the building with the stories included.
 #### User stories
-**1 Reading, listening and look at stories about Iloja bar**
+**1 Reading, listening and look at stories about Ilojo bar**
-As a resident from Lagos, member of the Nigerian diaspora of interested world citizen, I want to read listen and see stories online about Iloja bar.
+As a resident from Lagos, member of the Nigerian diaspora of interested world citizen, I want to read listen and see stories online about Ilojo bar.
 This is because I want to know more about the meaning of the building for the metropolis Lagos and the cosmopolitan history of it, that lead from Spain to Brazil.

-**2 Adding stories about Iloja bar**
+**2 Adding stories about Ilojo bar**
 As an artist/visitor I want to be able to add a story to the website, so that I can add and propagate meaning to the building.

-**3 Experience Iloja bar**
+**3 Experience Ilojo bar**
  As a resident from Lagos, member of the Nigerian diaspora of interested world citizen, I want to get a virtual impression of the building, so that I can see how it was in the earlier days.
 This way it will become a virtual monument of the vanished piece of Nigerian heritage

 ### Motive